 The Geballe Prize for Writing

-The Geballe Prize was established to encourage Stanford University faculty and students to utilize the Cantor Arts Center as a resource for intellectual discovery by honoring outstanding examples of writing related to the Center, its collections, exhibitions, or programs.
-Submissions may be analytical, argumentative, or creative prose or poetry written by first and second year undergraduate students independently or as part of coursework in any discipline.
-Winners receive a $500 cash award and are recognized at a special program at the Center.
-In addition, winning submissions are considered for publication in the biennial Cantor Arts Center Journal.
+The Geballe Prize was established to encourage Stanford University faculty and students to utilize the Cantor Arts Center as a resource for intellectual discovery by honoring outstanding examples of writing related to the Cantor, its collections, exhibitions, or programs.
+Submissions may be analytical, argumentative, or creative prose or poetry written by any undergraduate independently or as part of coursework in any discipline.
+Winners receive a $750 cash award and are recognized at a special program at the Cantor.

 Essay: Kalyn McCall, "Divine Humanity: Henry Fuseli's Adam and Eve (1796-1799)" written for History 132a: The Enlightenment and the Arts